dufferzafar/Userscripts/README.md

 ### Todo:

+* Remove all those "View in iTunes" buttons
+* Resize the artist columns
 * Add a check to see if the release is already on MusicBrainz.

 ## <a name="amazon"></a> MusicBrainz: Import from Amazon